JEThornley/COMM420/content/session5/demo.md

 At the end of this week, you will be able to:
-1. explain the advantages and disadvantages of speed bumps.
+1. Explain the advantages and disadvantages of speed bumps.
-1. weigh the advantages and risks of dark liquidity.
+1. Weigh the advantages and risks of dark liquidity.
-1. compare the key features that distinguish dark markets from lit exchanges.
+1. Compare the key features that distinguish dark markets from lit exchanges.
-1. evaluate when a dark market would be preferred over a lit market for a particular client, asset, or situation.
+1. Evaluate when a dark market would be preferred over a lit market for a particular client, asset, or situation.

 </br></br>
 <h2>Preview of Activities</h2>